satwikmvv/test-react-todomvc/README.md

   - components/
   - containers/
   - styles/
+    └──base.scss
     └──app.scss
   - utils/
   app.js
 readme.md
 ```

-Try to follow this structure as close as possible while still keeping to the framework’s best practices.
+Try to follow this structure as close as possible while still keeping React best practices.

 Components should be split up into separate files and placed into folders where it makes the most sense.